adatamonk/gcamxml/README.md

 Done

 Export/Save:
 To backup your settings, use the option available in the settings menu.
 Your configuration will be saved in the default /GCam/Configs/ folder (eg: **/GCam/Configs/config-name.xml**).
-This file can be used on another GCam version that supports this feature or shared with another users.
+This file can be used on another GCam version that supports this feature or shared with other users.

 Notes:
  - RAW SENSOR setting has a bug at the moment that causes crashes in selfie mode